Skip to content

 Credits

 This is an introductory course in nursing informatics with a concentration in evidence-based nursing practice.
-Nursing application of information and computing technology will be combined to provide focus on identification of practice issues; appraisal and integration of current evidence and the evaluation of potential outcome across all healthcare settings and patient populations.
+The application of nursing science, information, and computing technology will be combined to provide focus on identification of practice issues, appraisal and integration of current evidence and the evaluation of potential outcomes across all healthcare settings and patient populations.

 This course examines diseases in relation to the healthy body and the pathophysiological processes that occur when disease is present.
 Students learn about defensive, compensating and adaptive responses to the presence of disease by various body systems.